The Collection

 Genomic analyses

-and across five different phage genera:
+and across seven different phage genera:

 Slopekvirus